John of Austria: The War of Cyprus and Battle of Lepanto

+The battle began around noon.
 The gunfire from the galleasses disrupted the Turkish formations as they pressed to the attack, and the bigger and more numerous guns of the Christian allies did damage as the Turkish right and center closed to board.
 The allies won the fighting on the decks.
 Among the wounded was 24-year-old Miguel de Cervantes, future writer of Don Quixote.
 Cervantes later wrote a description of the courage of the Christian combatants.

 The Turkish left wing under Uluj Ali, the governor general of Algiers, tried to outmaneuver Doria's wing, drawing it away from the League center.
 When a gap appeared between Doria and the center, Uluj Ali turned and aimed at the gap, smashing three galleys of the Knights of Malta on John's right flank.
 John came around while the Marquis of Santa Cruz hit Uluj Ali with his rear guard.
 Uluj Ali and approximately half of his wing escaped.

 At the end of the battle, the Turkish fleet was destroyed and thousands of Turkish soldiers were killed.
 The League had over 13,000 casualties and liberated over 10,000 Christian slaves.
 In the evening, a storm broke and the League had to head for port, while sporadic Greek uprisings were suppressed by the Turks.

 During and after the battle of Lepanto, John was addressed in letters and in person with "Highness" and "Prince", in contradiction to the initial protocol and address by Philip.
 There are no records to indicate if Philip gave Don John these honors.